moejehad/Library-Android-App/README.md

-# simple-library-android
+# Library Android Application
-simple library using android studio ( kotlin ) and firestore
+simple library using android studio ( kotlin ) and Firebase

 Use the following features in the application
 * Firebase firestore